-Kelly Clarkson and John Legend's new “Baby, It’s Cold Outside” duet is all about consent
+You can now watch Kelly Clarkson and John Legend perform their new “Baby, It’s Cold Outside” duet all about consent

-Update: November 8th, 10:20 a.m.: ‘Tis the season to be progressive.
+Update, November 8th, 10:20 a.m.
+ET: ‘Tis the season to be progressive.
 Our new favorite holiday song is officially here, and we’re already listening to it on repeat.
 Today, John Legend and Kelly Clarkson’s new version of “Baby It’s Cold Outside” was released.
 We’re obsessed, not only because these two iconic Voice coaches are collaborating, but also because they put a much-needed modern spin on a problematic Christmas classic.

 We knew Legend and Clarkson had changed many of the lyrics to “Baby It’s Cold Outside,” but we didn’t realize just how much they changed, and we’re loving every single lyrical tweak.
 You’ll just have to listen for yourself to hear what we mean, and prepare to hear this version throughout the entire holiday season.